Mohammad Nadeem (Oman cricketer)

-Mohammad Nadeem (born 4 September 1982) is a Pakistani-born cricketer who plays for the Oman national cricket team.
+Mohammad Nadeem (born 4 September 1982) is a Pakistani-born cricketer who has played for the Oman national cricket team since 2014.

 Early life

 Nadeem was born on 4 September 1982 in Sialkot, Pakistan.
 He started playing cricket at the age of 10 at a ground close to his school in Sahowala.

 Career

 Early appearances for Oman (2014–2016)

 Nadeem played his first matches for Oman in the 2014 ACC Premier League.
 His international debut was against Nepal at Selangor Turf Club on 1 May 2014.
 He bowled four overs and conceded 21 runs and scored 12 runs with the bat in a two-wicket win for Oman.
 He played three matches in the tournament but did not take any wickets.
 Nadeem was then included in Oman's squad for the 2014 ICC World Cricket League Division Four, but he did not play a match during the tournament and he was subsequently included then withdrawn from their squad for the 2015 ACC Twenty20 Cup.

 Nadeem returned to Oman's national team for the 2015 ICC World Twenty20 Qualifier.
 During the tournament, he made his Twenty20 debut against Canada, taking the wicket of Canadian captain Rizwan Cheema.
 Oman progressed to a fifth-place playoff match against Afghanistan, and as a result they earned Twenty20 International status for the first time.
 This meant that Nadeem was able to make his Twenty20 International debut on 25 July 2015.

 During the 2015–16 cricket season, Oman's national team spent time in the United Arab Emirates playing matches against various international teams.
 Nadeem was in Oman's squad, but he was left out of the team for most of the matches.
 He did get to play his second Twenty20 International in the final match of the tour against Afghanistan again.
 After the tour Nadeem was included in Oman's squads for the 2016 Asia Cup and the 2016 ICC World Twenty20.
 He had a successful home season, helping Assarain to win Oman's T20 Premier Division, and was considered likely to play for Oman in the 2016 ICC World Cricket League Division Five, though he was not included in Oman's squad for the tournament.